St Botolph's Church, Boston: Restoration

-Between 1929 and 1931, a major restoration project took place under the supervision of Sir Charles Nicholson.
+Starting in 1929 a major restoration project took place under the supervision of Sir Charles Nicholson.
 The work included replacement of the nave roof and the installation of a new flat wooden ceiling, and strengthening of the tower.
 That entailed wooden scaffolding being erected up its entire height.
 Significant financial support for the restoration work came from the citizens of Boston, Massachusetts.
 The peal of bells in the tower was restored with a new bell frame, increasing the number of bells from eight to ten.
+The gas lighting was replaced with electric lighting for the first time.
+The main restoration project was completed in December 1932.
+The lady chapel was restored and provided with new fittings in 1933 and the formal restoration scheme came to an end later in 1933.
+The work had been supported with substantial financial aid from the United States of America.

-This was increased again in 1951 to 15.
+The ring of ten bells was increased again in 1951 to 15.
 The bells are now fitted on three racks of five, and were funded by a legacy.

 Some restoration work began in 1979 in preparation for the 700th anniversary of the church.
 This programme, led by architect Nicholas Rank, was expected to cost something in the region of £3 million.
 In 2005, The Boston Stump Restoration Trust and Development Appeal was launched to carry out restoration and development of Saint Botolph's Church.
 The process of restoring this ancient landmark is underway and to date (2013) has included cleaning and conservation of the tower and West Door, cleaning and restoration of the chancel and Cotton Chapel, and the building of new visitor facilities.
 The latter were officially opened by Anne, Princess Royal in July 2012.